mayhemheroes/merkle_patricia_tree/README.md

 ## 🚀 Usage

-Here's an example to calculate the hash after inserting some key values.
+Here's an example to calculate the hash after inserting a few items.

 ```rust
 use merkle_patricia_tree::PatriciaMerkleTree;